Reform of interest rate benchmarks

 The Benchmark Regulation mentioned above requires ING to have a robust plan which sets out the actions we will take in case a benchmark rate ceases to exist or materially changes.
 Each ING legal entity has a Fallback Plan.
 The Commission de Surveillance du Secteur Financier (CSSF) monitors the Fallback Plan of ING Luxembourg S.A. which can be found here:

-For more information on the reform of benchmark rates, please see the links to various websites below.
 We will continue to update you as interest rate benchmark reforms and transitions develop.
 The information on this site is not intended to be a complete or exhaustive overview.

 How can we help?